mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 3. [Reddit](https://www.reddit.com/r/cpp/comments/ad07zw/initialization_in_c_is_seriously_bonkers/)

 *A response to the most common critique*: Yes, you could be taught the sane ways to initialize variables and never see *the abyss*.
+I added in a *to-be-clear* in the Epilogue and in case I was not clear before.
 Personally, I rarely use templates, but I still use C++.
 That's not the point.
 For early programmers, one could completely ignore the STL and just use the standard C library and ignore references and ignore exceptions and ignore inheritance.
 Now we're approaching C with classes, except it isn't C and you still don't understand pointers and memory allocation or the stack and heap or virtual memory or volatile ports better than before.